cameroncondry/cbc-kitten-scientists/README.md

 ### Filters

 The filters allow you to set which types of messages you want to see in the game log.

+Note that _enabling_ a filter will cause the message to **not** be logged.
+This is in contrast to the **Log Filters** that are already present in Kittens Game, where the logic is reversed.

 ## Contributors